Are you curious about some of the worst overrated books of all time?

 Quote: (..)
 The powerful are not as powerful as they seem – nor the weak as weak

-Like all other books in this list, The 4 Hour Body is not bad.
+Like all other books on this list, The 4-Hour Body is not bad.

-And if you live and breath the Ferris way of life, you’ll love it.
+And if you live and breathe the Ferris way of life, you’ll love it.

-But if you don’t live and breath the Ferris’ style, chances are you’ll be left scratching your head.
+But if you don’t live and breathe the Ferriss style, chances are you’ll be left scratching your head.

 The Tim Ferris way of life is an overdone of geekiness applied to self-improvement.